What Can You Do?

 - Consider using gas instead of wood.
 If you use a wood-burning stove or fireplace, make sure it meets EPA design specifications and burn only dry, seasoned wood.

-The Town’s resolution includes a variety of measures, including a proclamation naming the first week of August “Dust Awareness Week.”
-In addition to the measures above, the Town of Queen Creek has taken an active an ongoing role in the reduction of particulate matter and has specifically addressed this issue with the approval of the following resolutions:
+The Town of Queen Creek has taken an active an ongoing role in the reduction of PM-10 particulate matter (dust), and has specifically addressed this issue by proclaiming the first week of June as “Dust Awareness Week”.

 - Modify right-of-way encroachment and onsite building permits to include a reminder of dust control requirements